Anti-War Movement, Articles, Howard Zinn

 Zinn challenged this pattern.
 He did not merely question the facts.
 He questioned the frame.
 He asked us to notice who benefits when history glorifies rulers and hides the people they ruled, exploited, displaced, enslaved, taxed, conscripted, imprisoned, silenced, or killed.

-ILLUSTRATION 2: THE DOMINATOR PARADIGM
+THE DOMINATOR PARADIGM

 COOPERATORS PROPOSE PARTNERSHIP